bayusamudra5502/Olim/Referensi/C++ CHEAT SHEET/README.md

 Hopefully you find them useful, and please open an issue or submit a PR if you find incorrect or missing information!

-This cheat sheet was forked from https://github.com/gibsjose/cpp-cheat-sheet at June 25th, 2019.
+**NOTE** This cheat sheet was forked from https://github.com/gibsjose/cpp-cheat-sheet at June 25th, 2019.
 If you find any problem, you can open issue in original repo.